10 Things to Do in Columbus, Ohio

 A new place that I quickly fell in love with was Flowers & Bread.
 This bakery/eatery is unique in that the owners also feature hands-on classes in the same building that houses the restaurant.

-Flowers & Bread has amazing food.
+Flowers & Bread has fantastic food.
 My Quiche (and side salad) was toothsome— very flavorful and with a buttery crust that was one of the best I’ve had.
 Don’t miss the Fire-Roasted Tomato Soup; it is rich and delicious.
 Decadent freshly-baked pastries and sandwiches, coffee, and espresso are also available.

 Take part in seasonal workshops at Flowers & Bread.
 Learn to bake bread, create floral accessories, arrange flowers, and much more in these classes.
 Book your spot early as the workshops fill up quickly.